Please note that CAPS is closed to adoptions and processing of applications from Dec. 21, 2019 to Jan. 6, 2020.

 Thank you for your interest in our beautiful foster cats and kittens.
 Please read all of the following information before submitting an application to adopt from CAPS.

 All CAPS foster animals are given full health checks, tested for feline leukemia and FIV- feline AIDS (combo tested), vaccinated, neutered/spayed, fecal tested, de-wormed, treated for fleas and ear mites and micro-chipped.
 All diagnosed medical issues are addressed and foster animals are healthy before being listed as adoptable.
 Foster kittens and cats live their lives in cage-free, loving, family settings, spoiled by their caregivers and foster parents.
 CAPS foster animals are truly loved.

 CAPS cats are intended as INDOOR CATS only.
 CAPS DOES NOT ADOPT CATS AS BARN CATS OR MOUSERS.

 BEFORE YOU APPLY TO ADOPT FROM CAPS, PLEASE ensure the following:

 * that all companion animals in your household are up to date on their annual vaccines, spay/neutered and have been to your vet in the past 12 months for an annual health check.

 * that all cats in your household have been tested and found NEGATIVE for Feline Leukemia and FIV (Feline Aids).
 This is called a COMBO test.

 * If you are presently a pet owner or have had a pet in the past 5 years, please ensure that you have personally contacted your veterinarian(s) to give your permission for them to speak with a CAPS volunteer when called for a reference.
-An excellent vet history on your pets is of paramount importance.
+An excellent vet history on ALL your pets, PAST and PRESENT, is of paramount importance.